Tigra-Astronomy/TA.HorizonDataInterchange/ReadMe.md

 Supplying the `--help` option (or no options) will result in a help message being displayed.

 10 Jan 2016 -- New feature, --UseLightDome will take the lightdome column of Astroplanner and create an ACP horizon in the ACP registry.
 Quit ACP before running the program.
+24 Jul 2016 -- New feature, --UseLightDome will also work with ObserverPro

 ### Usage Example ###